azendoo/az_release_notes/README.md

+# Monday, 29th June 2015 (4.11.0)
+ * Like/unlike a message
+ * New Emojis: Dribbble, LinkedIn
+ * Placeholder for video medias

 # Thursday, 25th June 2015 (4.10.0)
  * User profile page is contextualized by workspace
  * Search in the top bar is contextualized by workspace